What Is the Life Expectancy of a Fiberglass Pool?

 To give you a quick recap, here are the things that you can do to preserve and extend the life of your fiberglass pool:

-• Run the pool filter at least one cycle per day
+- Run the pool filter system and keep the filter clean at least one cycle per day

 A fiberglass pool is truly your best option if you're looking for a durable, low-maintenance swimming pool with minimal lifetime costs.
-If you buy a high-quality pool and take care of it properly, it should last as long as you need it to.
+If you buy a high-quality pool and take care of it properly, it should last many years.

-At River Pools, we manufacture, install, and service world-class fiberglass pools across North America.
+At River Pools, we manufacture world-class fiberglass swimming pools for installation across North America.
 We have a wide selection of models of all shapes and sizes, including small pools for small backyards and large pools that are over 8 ft. deep.

 Check out our pricing guide today, try out our fiberglass pool cost calculator, or request a custom quote to get started.